mugas/ricardo_moreira/content/coding/iterating-over-objects-and-arrays.md

 ### ﻿Object.keys

 T﻿he name says it all but what it does is get the keys out of it.
-So we can use it straigh by \`console.log\` it.
+So we can use it straight by \`console.log\` it.

 ```javascript
 console.log(Object.keys(animalsHabitat))